rhysallister/livewire/README.md

 - __livewire
 - schemaname

-For clarity, schemaname above is the name of the schema, so if you initialise a livewire in a schema name `powerflow`, there will be a table called `powerflow.powerflow` Clearly these table names are reserved in the context of any livewire enabled schema.
+For clarity, schemaname above is the name of the schema, so if you initialise a livewire in a schema named `powerflow`, there will be a table called `powerflow.powerflow` Clearly these table names are reserved in the context of any livewire enabled schema.

 So lets get the examples going with the [Navassa dataset]